-Open source storage isn't limited to one type of storage infrastructure -- it can be used for a storage area network (SAN), network-attached storage (NAS) or object storage.
-Examples of open source platforms include OpenStack Swift Object Storage, Red Hat Enterprise Linux and GlusterFS.
+Open source storage isn't limited to one type of storage infrastructure.
+It can be used for a storage area network (SAN), network-attached storage (NAS) or object storage.
+Enterprise organizations have several options to obtain open source storage, including project sites, SourceForge.net and commercial vendors.

 Examples of open source storage

 Ceph.
 Distributed block, file and object storage that scales across clustered server nodes.
 Vendors offering commercially supported products based on Ceph include Canonical, Fujitsu, Red Hat and SUSE.